 - (1) The Innovation and Finance Committee shall consist of the Chair of the Supervisory Board, the Deputy Chair elected in accordance with § 4 Paragraph 1 and four further members to be elected by the Supervisory Board. - The Innovation and Finance Committee shall be entrusted with the duties as stipulated by resolution of the Supervisory Board.
-In particular, it is responsible based on the Company's overall strategy, which is the focus of the strategic discussions in the Supervisory Board for discussions of the Company's innovation strategy and the preparation of negotiations and resolutions of the Supervisory Board on the financial situation and resources of the Company, including the annual budget, as well as investments in tangible assets and financial measures.
-In addition, in accordance with § 6 Paragraph 1 letters a), c), d), e), f) and g) of the Bylaws (Rules of Procedure) of the Managing Board, the Innovation and Finance Committee shall resolve instead of the

-Supervisory Board on the approval of transactions and measures for which approval is required to the extent their value does not reach the amount of €300 million.
+In particular, it is responsible based on the Company's overall strategy, which is the focus of the strategic discussions in the Supervisory Board for discussions of the Company's innovation strategy and the preparation of negotiations and resolutions of the Supervisory Board on investments in tangible assets and financial measures.
+In addition, in accordance with § 6 Paragraph 1 letters a), c), d), e), f) and g) of the Bylaws (Rules of Procedure) of the Managing Board, the Innovation and Finance Committee shall resolve instead of the Supervisory Board on the approval of transactions and measures for which approval is required to the extent their value does not reach the amount of €300 million.
+Subject to the responsibility of other committees, the Innovation and Finance Committee will regularly deal with sustainability-related topics (ESG).
 Moreover, the Innovation and Finance Committee shall regularly deal with the corporate, brand and design image of the Company and its dependent companies (§§ 15 ff.
 AktG), in particularly regarding its image as a company within the Siemens Group ("Siemens Brand").
 Accordingly, the Innovation and Finance Committee shall resolve on the approval of measures for which approval is required under § 6 Paragraph 1 letter k) of the Bylaws (Rules of Procedure) for the Managing Board instead of the Supervisory Board.